 Please don’t lose your lens caps, though.

-What to Look for in a Phone Lens Bag?
+What to Look for in a Phone Camera Bag?

 Here are factors to consider:

 - Price – Obviously.
 As with all things in life, you get what you pay for.
 A $50 lens bag will be better than a $10 bag every time.
-Fortunately, most lens bags and pouches tend to be on the cheaper side since they’re not too big or complicated.
+Fortunately, most camera backpacks, bags, and pouches tend to be on the cheaper side since they’re not too big or complicated.

 - Space – There’s a trade-off here.
 On the one hand, you need enough space for all of your current lenses (as well as accessories such as ring lights, microfiber cloths, cables, etc.) as well as some extra space for any future purchases.
-On the other hand, the bigger the bag is, the bulkier and heavier it will be too.
+On the other hand, the bigger the bag is – maybe a phone camera backpack is for you, the bulkier and heavier it will be too.
 Finding the right balance is critical.

-- Organization – Not all lens bags come with organizational capacity.
+- Organization – Not all camera lens pouches come with organizational capacity.
 Some have removable inserts that can create compartments, plus zippered pouches and pockets.
 Others are just big empty bags.
 Usually, some degree of organization is valuable because you don’t want your lenses banging around with other stuff.